 Deborah Day has over 20 years of experience with operational development, implementation, and project management at a national level.
 Her current role and focus are identifying, recruiting, training, and activating a pool of volunteer safety peer consultants/assessors.
 Deborah works in partnership with other members of the Child Safety & Quality Assurance team to ensure appropriate collaboration and sharing of best practices, as well as solution building.
 Since joining Boys & Girls Clubs of America, her work has spanned the areas of Club and organizational support, grant and event management, and support and implementation of several national youth programs.
 Deborah holds a Bachelor of Arts in Psychology from the University of Maryland Global Campus.
 She is a Certified Praesidium Guardian and is ISO 19011:2018 and BGCA National Training Initiative Trainer Certified.

-Lead Director Quality Assurance
+National Director of Quality Assurance

 Lead Director, Eastern Region